 This question can be phrased in several different ways, such as "How has your industry changed in the past six months?" or "What has changed in the way you do business?" or even "What changes do you expect to see in the near future?"

 However you phrase it, this question digs at what has changed for your prospect and how they've reacted or expect to react.
 Understanding the changes affecting your prospect gives you an excellent look at their needs and how they may be changing as well.

 Talking about changes will also give you a glimpse at your prospect's emotional state.
 When they talk about what's changed, pay close attention to whether they react with fear and anxiety or if they seem pleased and excited?
 That's an important clue that you can use to direct your next set of questions.

 Make sure prospects know you're listening as they answer your questions.
 Take notes, don't interrupt, and repeat back what they tell you in your own words.

 What Would You Like to Talk About?

-What a powerful way to focus the conversation on whatever matters most to the prospect!
+This question is a powerful way to quickly focus the conversation on whatever matters most to the prospect.